madifz/ls-gitbasics-repo/README.md

 # README #

-This is a test directory for practicing Launch School's Git and GitHub lesson.
+This is a test directory for practicing Launch School's Git and GitHub lesson and getting familliar with VCS.